ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

   <img src="/assets/images/on-what-it-takes/tiyaga.png" style="border: 1px solid black; padding: 10px; width: 600px">
 </div>

+On the brighter side, I feel quite optimistic about some of the teams scattered across government and academia.
+For example, E-CAIR has built task-specific systems, and I've seen some of their members publishing in *CL and ICML!
+I also met some folks from AIM [last year in Vienna at ACL](/notebook/2025/08/01/field-report-acl25/), so there's good investment happening there too.
+And I've chatted with a few undergraduate thesis groups in UST and PUP (and I still get the occasional e-mail about [calamanCy](/projects/2023/08/01/calamancy/)), so there's clearly a loose network of groups working on the fringes.
+What I'm trying to say is that there is talent here willing to do the hard parts&mdash;it's just a matter of getting these efforts more coordinated and aligned.

 I'd like to propose two dimensions on how to support these activities: infrastructure and incentives.
 Infrastructure here can take two forms: *compute* grants that give people room to experiment, and *governance* structures with a central decision-maker to keep efforts coordinated.
 The first one is quite self-explanatory.
 But I think the second one is much more important.

-For example: it is **quite difficult to find what is the canonical National AI strategy for the Philippines**.
+For example, it is **quite difficult to find what is the canonical National AI strategy for the Philippines**.
 The [OECD AI Policy Navigator](https://oecd.ai/en/dashboards/policy-initiatives/national-ai-strategy-roadmap-20-naisr-20) and [UNESCO](https://www.unesco.org/ethics-ai/en/philippines) points to [NAISR v2](https://naisr.cair.ph/) which is from DTI, but the website says it was superseded by another Philippine AI Strategy Roadmap by DOST.
 Now, the only DOST-related roadmap I can find is this [slide deck](https://pcieerd.dost.gov.ph/wp-content/uploads/2026/01/Artificial_Intelligence_Roadmap_Dec15.pdf), but that can't be it, right?

-On the brighter side, I feel quite optimistic about some of the teams scattered across government and academia.
-For example, E-CAIR has built task-specific systems, and I've seen some of their members publishing in *CL and ICML!
-I also met some folks from AIM [last year in Vienna at ACL](/notebook/2025/08/01/field-report-acl25/), so there's good investment happening there too.
-And I've chatted with a few undergraduate thesis groups in UST and PUP (and I still get the occasional e-mail about [calamanCy](/projects/2023/08/01/calamancy/)), so there's clearly a loose network of groups working on the fringes.
-What I'm trying to say is that there is talent here willing to do the hard parts&mdash;it's just a matter of getting these efforts more coordinated and aligned.

 ## Bayanihan - collective action to achieve a goal